Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: Introduction

-In recent years, with the emergence of high-performance devices and massive wireless data, artificial intelligence (AI) and deep learning (DL)\cite{schmidhuber2015deep} have brought unlimited possibilities for intelligent communication \cite{qin2019deeplearning}.
-Especially when applying in CSI feedback, the DL-based nonlinear compression and fitting scheme has achieved great results in many works \cite{jiaOverview}.
-The key idea is to utilize an end-to-end based autoencoder (AE)\cite{2012-Autoencoder} architecture, including an encoder network at the UE for the dimensional reduction of the high-dimensional CSI matrix that outputs the compressed code before feedbacking to the BS, and a decoder network to reconstruct the original CSI from the compressed code.The AE neural network (NN) is then trained offline via massive CSI samples and deployed in the real system matching the training data.
-CSI compression, feedback and reconstruction involve complicated, high dimensional, nonlinear and non-convex problems.
-Unlike the traditional CS-based methods with slow convergence rate, the DL-based data-driven methods can greatly improve the reconstruction accuracy and feedback efficiency via their excellent fitting ability towards data representation.
+The deep learning (DL)-based channel estimation methods \cite{dong2019deep, ma2020data} and precoding methods \cite{sohrabi2020robust, gao2022data} treat the CSI matrices as images and apply DL for feature extraction, which is consistent with CSI feedback \cite{jiaOverview}.
+Most DL-based CSI feedback works utilize an end-to-end based autoencoder (AE)\cite{zhai2018autoencoder} architecture, including an encoder network at the UE for the dimensional reduction of the high-dimensional CSI matrix that outputs the compressed code before feedbacking to the BS, and a decoder network to reconstruct the original CSI from the compressed code.
+The AE neural network (NN) is trained offline via massive CSI samples and then deployed in the real system matching the training data.
+CSI compression, feedback and reconstruction involve complicated, high-dimensional, nonlinear and non-convex problems.
+Unlike the traditional CS-based methods with slow convergence rate, the DL-based data-driven methods can greatly improve reconstruction accuracy and feedback efficiency via their excellent fitting ability toward data representation.